UNC-Libraries/SCTS-Documentation/Finding Aids in ArchivesSpace.md

 ### Instances

-Instances refer to physical containers and digital objects.  **See Adding Series, Subseries, and File Level Archival Objects (below) for how to add instances to resource records.**
+Instances refer to physical containers and digital objects.  **See <a href="https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Finding%20Aids%20in%20ArchivesSpace.md#adding-series-subseries-and-file-level-archival-objects">Adding Series, Subseries, and File Level Archival Objects (below) for how to add instances to resource records</a>.**

 > *Please note the current workflow for adding instances to resource records differs from the workflow used during the ArchivesSpace implementation period (2020-2024).
 Please do not attempt to use the old workflow.
 Doing so will cause a lot of confusion in Archy and to our R&IS colleagues.*